-The system comes with transmitters that have been taught to the receiver.
+The system comes with one transmitter that has been taught to the receiver.
 The receiver can store up to 4 different transmitter codes in memory.
 Use the following learn routine to add transmitters to the system or to change button assignments if desired.

-The learn routine may be locked if previously programmed using the Bitwriter®.
-If the horn generates one long honk when attempting to program the unit, the learn routine is locked and must be unlocked using the Bitwriter® before proceeding.
+The learn routine may be locked if previously programmed using the Bitwriter.
+If the horn generates one long honk when attempting to program the unit, the learn routine is locked and must be unlocked using the BitwriterTM before proceeding.